bengtmartensson/IrScrutinizer/ROADMAP.md

 # ROADMAP

 This is an attempt to a high-level "roadmap" (or wishlist :-)) for IrScrutinizer.
-The "low-level" issues are kept as [harctoolbox issues](https://github.com/bengtmartensson/IrScrutinizer/issues).
+The "low-level" issues are kept as [issues](https://github.com/bengtmartensson/IrScrutinizer/issues).

 ## Vocabulary
 * _IrScrutinizer_ denotes the interactive program, and the source packages `org.harctoolbox.irscrutinizer` and subordinate packages,